Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Run Jenkins Job

 In order to change any of the configurations, from the left-side menu inside of a project click "Configure".
-To run A Jenkins job, pick "Build with Parameters".
+To run a Jenkins job, pick "Build with Parameters".

 ![Jenkins_run_job](https://user-images.githubusercontent.com/23483887/87529787-67a56a80-c687-11ea-9976-65c5d4263a87.png)